charlesknight1/charlesknight1.github.io/_pages/publications.md

 **2025**

 Knight, C., Washington, R., Munday, C., Nkonde, E., Imbwae, F., Kasongo, W. (2025).
-Observations of the atmosphere across the Congo Air Boundary. *In preparation*.
+How well do atmospheric reanalyses represent the Congo Air Boundary? *In preparation*.

 *- This work shows that atmospheric reanalyses fail to simulate fundamental processes at the southern African tropical edge, and that they consequently struggle to resolve convective regime shifts around rainfall onset.*